temporalio/temporal/docs/architecture/nexus.md

 between the transfer queue and the outbound queue is that outbound tasks target external destinations, meaning that tasks are allowed to make long running (typically up to 10 seconds) external requests.
 The outbound queue groups tasks by their type, source namespace, and destination in a best effort attempt to provide isolation when a destination is down or is taking long to respond.
-This isolation is provided via two mechanisms: multi-cursor and and a custom scheduler.
+This isolation is provided via two mechanisms: multi-cursor and a custom scheduler.

 ### Multi-Cursor